 You can look to other companies for many types of benchmarks including call abandonment, time to answer, call duration, agent absenteeism, or even agent attrition.

 Once you see what other call centers are doing, you can establish objectives for your own business.
 Once you have a list of objectives, the next step is to develop an action plan for each objective.
-Implementing the action plan means monitoring each step.
+Implementing the action plan means monitoring each step using call center quality assurance guidelines.
 That way, you can assure that each of the action plans is being implemented by every agent.

 Finally, do not make external benchmarking a onetime thing.
 You should repeat the process periodically so that you can insure that you have a best in class operation.

 Quality Assurance Guidelines Take Work, But They Are Worth It

 In the call center industry, we monitor calls and other customer interactions to help our agents improve their performance over time.
 If your company does not implement call center QA guidelines and use the appropriate scorecards, managers will be working from a set of “gotchas” that degrade morale and do not help employees improve.

 By implementing quality assurance guidelines in your call center, you help your agents take pride in their work.
 This means they will be better at their jobs, stay in their positions longer, and give your customers the service they deserve, producing a better outcome for your call center.